I Believe In The Intelligence Of Honey

 I’ve made some changes.
 I’m not sure if my job in media and living in New York City were responsible for my misery or if they were simply reflecting my misery back at me.
 Either way, I don’t have that job anymore and I don’t live in that city anymore.
 I write full-time; my memoir comes out next week; I live in Columbus, Ohio (more on that later.)
 Honey, honey, honey.

 So, I’ve decided to start a little project here where I write small essays about people, places and things that make me happy and what I’m learning from that happiness.
 This idea owes a great debt to Ross Gay’s The Book of Delights.
 He wrote about small “delights” everyday for a year!
 Buy a copy for yourself and for someone you love; if you don’t, you will very quickly realize you wish you had and then you’ll have to stop reading and buy a second copy anyway so just do it now from the jump.
-With his inspiration in mind, I will write about my found happiness a couple of times a week.
-And I find I can’t find happiness, I’ll write about striving to become a better hunter.
+With his inspiration in mind, let’s get happy together.

 In the meantime, tell your friends!